 Task 5a will run for three consecutive periods (batches) of 5 weeks each.
 The first batch will start on February 06, 2017.
 Separate winners will be announced for each batch.
 Participation in the task can be partial, i.e. in some of the batches.

 BioASQ Task 5b: Biomedical Semantic QA (involves IR, QA, summarization)

 Task 5b will use benchmark datasets containing training and test biomedical questions, in English, along with gold standard (reference) answers.
 The participants will have to respond to each test question with relevant concepts (from designated terminologies and ontologies), relevant articles (in English, from designated article repositories), relevant snippets (from the relevant articles), relevant RDF triples (from designated ontologies), exact answers (e.g., named entities in the case of factoid questions) and 'ideal' answers (English paragraph-sized summaries).
 1799 training questions (that were used as dry-run or test questions in previous year) are already available, along with their gold standard answers (relevant concepts, articles, snippets, exact answers, summaries).
 At least 500 new test questions will be used this year.
 All the questions are constructed by biomedical experts from around Europe.

 The test dataset of Task 5b will be released in five batches, each containing approximately 100 questions.
 The first batch will start on March 08, 2017.
 Separate winners will be announced for each batch.
 Participation in the task can be partial; for example, it is acceptable to participate in only some of the batches, to return only relevant articles (and no concepts, triples, article snippets), or to return only exact answers (or only `ideal' answers).
 System responses will be evaluated both automatically and manually.

 BioASQ Task 5c: Funding Information Extraction from Biomedical Literature

-Task 5c will start in March 2017.
+Task 5c will start in early April 2017.
 More details to be announced soon.